StudyFrenchSpanish

 They were the first Europeans to settle and colonize India.
 They came to India mainly to trade spices but gradually made colonies here.

-The first Portugal encounter with India occurred in May 1498 when Vasco da Gama landed in Calicut (present-day Kozhikode).
+The first Portugal-India encounter occurred in May 1498, when Vasco da Gama landed in Calicut (present-day Kozhikode).

 Afonso de Albuquerque invaded Goa in 1510 and fought the Battle of Goa with the Sultan of Bijapur Adil Shah’s forces.

-In this battle, he was able to take possession of some of Goa’s territories and then made them their colonies.
+In this battle, he was able to take possession of some of Goa’s territories and make them his colonies.

-Over a few decades, Portugal’s empire was spread in many isolated colonies in entire peninsular India.
+Over a few decades, Portugal’s empire was spread in many isolated colonies in the entire peninsular India.

 By the 19th century, they were confined to only Goa, Daman, and Diu.